Arsu

 Arsu was a god worshipped in Palmyra, Syria.

-A deity known from Syrian and northern Arabian lands, being sometimes in male or in female (most often) representation.
+A deity known from Syrian and northern Arabian lands, being represented as either male or female (most often).
 Arsu was connected with the evening star.

 Frequently portrayed as riding a camel and accompanied by his twin brother Azizos; both were regarded as the protectors of caravans.
-His worship is also confirmed by material evidences in Temple of Adonis, Dura-Europos.
-In the temple complex there was a relief, which shows Arsu on a camel.
-The inscription under the figure goes: "Oga the sculptor has made (this to) 'Arsu the camel-rider, for the life of his son".
+His worship is also confirmed by material evidence found in the Temple of Adonis, Dura-Europos.
+In the temple complex there was a relief depicting Arsu on a camel.
+The inscription under the figure reads: "Oga the sculptor has made (this to) 'Arsu the camel-rider, for the life of his son".
 It is likely he was associated with the planet Mercury early on.

 Elsewhere in pre-Islamic Arabia, he was equated with Ruda (literally benign).